NewsInterview: a Dataset and a Playground to Evaluate LLMs' Ground Gap via Informational Interviews: Analysis

 \subsection{Generating Counterfactual Utterances}

 One way to assess how an LLM would behave in an interview setting offline is to perform a counterfactual simulation \cite{shaikh-etal-2024-grounding}.
-Specifically, given a human interview consisting of $n$ interviewer-source conversational turns $(q_1, a_1)...(q_n, a_n)$, we feed $t-1$ turns into the LLM along with a prompt instructing the LLM to generate the next question.
-This generates a counterfactual, $g_t$ to what the human would have said, $h_t$.
-We experiment with different variations: (1) Baseline: The LLM is simply asked to produce the next question.
-(2) Chain-of-Thought: The LLM is instructed to reason about the information already provided in the interview, consider what might be left to ask, and then generate the next question.
-(3) Outline: In addition to a chain-of-thought prompt, the LLM is also provided with an outline of the interview goals (described in Section \ref{sct:dataset_preparation}) to incorporate into its chain-of-thought reasoning.\footnote{We include full prompt examples for all three variations in Appendix \ref{app:prompts}.
+Specifically, given a human interview consisting of at least $t$ interviewer-source conversational turns $(q_1, a_1)...(q_t, a_t)...$, we feed $t-1$ turns into the LLM along with a prompt instructing the LLM to generate the next question.
+This generates a counterfactual, $g_t$ to what the human would have said, $q_t$.
+We experiment with different variations: (1) \textbf{Baseline}: The LLM is simply asked to produce the next question.
+(2) \textbf{Chain-of-Thought (CoT)}: The LLM is instructed to reason about the information already provided in the interview, consider what might be left to ask, and then generate the next question.
+(3) \textbf{Outline}: the LLM is provided with an outline of the interview goals (described in Section \ref{sct:dataset_preparation}) to incorporate into CoT reasoning.\footnote{We include full prompt examples for all three variations in Appendix \ref{app:prompts}.
 All question-generation experiments are conducted using \texttt{Llama-3.1-70b}.}